sercankose/Speed-Typing-Game/README.md

+#Speed Typing Game

 I took the "Frontend Developer Career Path Certificate Program" on Scrimba.
 One of the course projects is Speed Typing Game.
 This project was finished by completing the challenges step by step.

 In this game, you can measure how many words you write in 1 minute.